jreisinger/docs/data/about.md

 # About me

 I dabble in the fields of systems administration, security and [programming](https://github.com/jreisinger).
 Among other things.
-These days my main areas of interest in technology are Go and Kubernetes.
+I like to (co)create and maintain systems and tools that are useful to people.
+Recently my main areas of interest technology-wise are Go and Kubernetes.
 Before I concentrated on Perl, Linux, networking and security.
 See my [CV](notes/mngt/cv) for more details.